 Frequently Asked Questions

 How come you can charge less for theatre hire then all the other fringe venues?
 We have the same running costs in regard to insurances, PRS fees, business rates, licencing and staff and general running costs as every other London fringe theatre.
 One reason is we have made some savings in the cost of electricity used for theatre lights by investing in an energy efficient lighting rig. (we use 80% less electricity per performance then a theatre using the old style standard theatre lights).
 We also look at income from other avenues associated with your production such as income generated from drinks at our theatre bar.
 Most other fringe theatres don't account for this and they should as the productions are bringing people to the venues.
+Hence why we refund £300 of the full hire fee of £795 for each week to the hirer, if we make a min of £300 at the bar that week from their production.
 The above question is always asked to us, as producers are pleasantly surprised by our rates and really instead of asking why we charge so little, the question should be put to other venues in the form of 'Why are you charging so much for the venue?'

 How much should I budget for marketing?
 You don't need loads of A5 flyers as most get chucked as they don't get used.
 The cheapest we found is the company we use who do 5000 double sided full colour for £69 and 1000 for £39.
 You only need a few A3 posters which you can get for £1 each and maybe 10 A4 size posters.
 Most listing advertising is free so you should look at about £80 for advertising and this includes going into our event guide which goes out around the area, inclusion costs only £10 and is a very effective form of advertising with 10,000 produced.